Pmacdon15/pats-pretrip/README.md

 # Features
 ## Current Features
 1. Security
-- User passwords are hashed.
-- Authentication is achieved through Json Web tokens and cookies.
+- Using Auth Kit by Work OS for authentication, user login and sign up.
 2. Trip Management
 - Ability to see current trips less than 24 hours old.
 - Ability to see past trips more than 24 hours old.
 3. Defect Management
 - Ability to add on route defects.
 - Ability to add remarks to defects on route.
+4. Automation
+- Time automatically selected by device.
 # Coming Soon
 1. Defect Management
 - Ability to correct defects and list invoice number (Potentially take photo of invoice).
 2. Automation
 - Location automatically selected by device.
-- Time automatically selected by device.

 # Cloning
 1. Clone repository run this command: